 In addition to finding fantastic deals outside of Steam, you can also find some amazing deals inside the Steam Store.
 Steam often holds sales throughout the year, giving you several chances to score a great deal on the game you've been wanting.

 Can't find a decent price on Humble Bundle or Fanatical?
 Chances are, Steam will put the game on sale in the coming months.

 Steam has one of the largest gaming communities on the web.
 Head to the forum linked to a game, and you'll see pages of posts created by fellow gamers.

 Such a massive community gives you the chance to ask questions, bring attention to bugs, and discuss anything related to the game.
 Anytime you get stumped or have an issue with the game, you can get in touch with developers or knowledgable gamers.

 Other gaming clients have their own communities too, but none seem to be as large as Steam's.

 5. Huge Library of Games

-From hilarious dating sims, to 2D platformers, JRPGs, and FPS, Steam just about has it all.
-It’s a melting pot of games that merges AAA and indie titles.
+From hilarious dating sims to 2D platformers, from JRPGs to FPS games, Steam just about has it all.
+It's a melting pot of games that merges AAA and indie titles.
 Whether you feel like playing Skyrim, or a free-to-play indie game, your choices are nearly endless.

 6. Game Sharing